TandiweP/100-days-of-code/README.md

 ## MyRules:

-* I am working every day, but I will only tweet weekly - because that seems like an ANNOYING daily tweet
+* I am working every day, but I will only tweet every ten days - because that seems like an ANNOYING daily tweet
 * I am happy to communicate or collaborate with anyone interested in my projects
 * My first goal is to review the basics, so no big projects quite yet.
 * Thanks to the creators of #100DaysOfCode, and I apologize for breaking most of the rules to fit my needs.